mfx-inria/icesl-vrprinter/README.md

 - C++ standard libraries
 - Any IDE supporting C++ (on Windows, [Visual Studio][vs] is recommended)

-Once the required components installed, you can fetch the source code by cloning or downloading a .zip of the source files.
+Once the required components installed, you can fetch the source code by cloning or [downloading a .zip][zip] of the source files.
 ```Shell
 git clone https://github.com/mfx-inria/icesl-vrprinter.git
 ```